histrio/tux-care-doc/docs/live-patching-services/README.md

 ### UEFI Secure Boot Support

-:::tip Note
+:::Note
-The feature is in early stage of adopting and not all distributions could be supported.
+This feature is an early stage of adoption.
+Not all the distribution will be able to support.
 :::